 Moths emerge at end of month

 Spongy moth (Lymantria dispar) caterpillars finish feeding in July.
-The insects will then pupate and emerge as adult moths in mid-late July.
-Male moths look like many other brown moths but they can be distinguished by the fact that they fly about looking for females in the late afternoon, unlike other moths, which wait until dark.
+The insects will then pupate and emerge as adult moths, in mid-late July or early August.
+Male moths resemble many other brown moths but actively fly in the afternoon looking for females—most other moths fly after dark.
 Female spongy moths are white, 1 1/2 inches long, and although they have wings they do not fly.
 They are usually found laying an egg mass as in the photo below.
 Both the pupa cases and moths can be crushed easily if you can find them.

 Note: Adult female spongy moths possess a long-lasting chemical pheromone that strongly attracts male moths.
 Getting this pheromone on your skin, clothing, or objects such as gardening tools can make contaminated surfaces attractive to male moths.
 Using a disposable item (stick, etc.) or washable object to crush adult females can be helpful in this regard.